 Dealing with dew

 The problem of the formation of dew on astronomical equipment is one familiar to all observers in our famously damp islands.
 We seem to be constantly fighting condensation and spending money on methods of combatting it.
-It is at its worst, throughout the winter and spring, but it afflicts us to some extent in all seasons.
+It is perhaps worst at this time of year, but it afflicts us to some extent in all seasons.

 Physics of condensation